10 Tips to Have an Informed Conversation about Domestic Violence

 1. NEVER victim blame.

 - ASK: How can we shift the culture away from blaming the victim, and instead blame the perpetrator?
-Why does the abuser choose the abuse?
+Why does the abuser choose to abuse?

 2. Hold offenders accountable.

 Holding offenders accountable can take many forms.
-If it is safe to do so, call offenders out on their abusive actions and impose social consequences, like telling them they’re not welcome for family dinner or to hang out until the abusive behavior stops.
+If it is safe to do so (and with the survivor’s consent), call offenders out on their abusive actions and impose social consequences, like telling them they’re not welcome for family dinner or to hang out until the abusive behavior stops.
 Stop excusing behavior with “boys will be boys” or “[the perpetrator] would never do something like that.”
 Community accountability can make a significant impact.

 - ASK: How can we hold offenders accountable and support survivors?